-146 At Port Bickerton, the L-shaped Public wharf is 146 m long with an outer end 31 m long and a depth of 2.3 m alongside.
+147 At Port Bickerton, the L-shaped Public wharf is 146 m long with an outer end 31 m long and a depth of 2.3 m alongside.
 A radio tower, 31 m in elevation and marked by red lights, is situated on the inner end of the wharf.
 Port Bickerton is the location of a Canadian Coast Guard station and a Search and Rescue cutter.

-Port Bickerton.
+148 A shoal lies on the west side of the channel to Port Bickerton.
 There is anchorage in 3 to 4 m both south and north of the shoal.

-Holland Harbour, between Bickerton Island and Fiddlers Head, is open to the SE but affords small craft shelter at its head.
+149 Holland Harbour, between Bickerton Island and Fiddlers Head, is open to the SE but affords small craft shelter at its head.
 Two shoals are situated in the east approach.
 Upper Bay Shoal, rock at 2.4 m, lies 1.1 miles WSW of Bickerton Island.
 Lower Bay Shoal, at 0.9 m, lies 0.7 mile SW of Bickerton Island.
 Webb Rock, at a depth of 2.4 m, lies 0.4 mile south of Fiddlers Head.

-Indian Harbour lies between Fiddlers Head and Walter Island, about 3 miles WSW.
+150 Indian Harbour lies between Fiddlers Head and Walter Island, about 3 miles WSW.
 It is entirely open to the SE and only affords shelter to small craft from SW winds.

-150 Bull Bank is a cliff 18 m in elevation on the SW side of Reids Island, 1.1 miles WNW of Fiddlers Head.
+151 Bull Bank is a cliff 18 m in elevation on the SW side of Reids Island, 1.1 miles WNW of Fiddlers Head.
 Reids Island is joined to the mainland by a narrow sandy spit.
 Nixons Mate is a reef with an outer end 0.9 m in elevation, 0.4 mile SW of Fiddlers Head.